Elvington, North Yorkshire: History

-The village is mentioned in the Domesday Book, which states that in 1086 Ulfketill had six carucates of land taxable, where three ploughs were possible.
-There is a mention of the church, which is Norman in origin and exists in part today.
+The village is mentioned in the Domesday Book, which records that in 1086 Ulfketill had six carucates of taxable land, where three ploughs were possible.
+The entry also refers to a church, which has Norman origins.

-Richard Neville, 16th Earl of Warwick, was in control of the manor until his death.
-In the village there is the Grade II* listed Elvington Hall.
-Built during Elizabethan times, it was remodelled in the 18th century by John Carr; writer Laurence Sterne lived there for a period of his childhood;
+Richard Neville, 16th Earl of Warwick, held the manor until his death.
+The village contains the Grade II*-listed Elvington Hall.
+Built during the Elizabethan period, it was remodelled in the 18th century by John Carr.
+Laurence Sterne lived there for part of his childhood, and his grandparents, Roger Jacques and Simone Sterne, held the manor before 1700.